-Remarks as prepared by U.S. Ambassador to Angola Tulinabo Mushingi
+Remarks as prepared for U.S. Ambassador to Angola, Dr. Tulinabo Mushingi

 Your Excellencies Members of the Diplomatic Corps